HB588 Alabama 2010 Session

 - Preneed funeral and cemetery services, sellers of required to be licensed by Board of Funeral Service or obtain certificate of authority from Insurance Department, certificate of authority requirements altered, trust requirements specified, bonds, penalties increased, Funeral and Cemetery Preneed Consumer Protection Fund established, cemetery authorities further provided for, Secs.
 27-17A-5, 27-17A-26 added; Secs.
 27-17A-3, 27-17A-10, 27-17A-11, 27-17A-12, 27-17A-13, 27-17A-14, 27-17A-15, 27-17A-22, 27-17A-25, 27-17A-30, 27-17A-31, 27-17A-32, 27-17A-40, 27-17A-41, 27-17A-42, 27-17A-43, 27-17A-44, 27-17A-50, 27-17A-55 am'd.
 (2010-20437)

-This bill would create the Alabama Funeral and Cemetery Preneed Consumer Protection Fund for the protection of consumers who purchase preneed contracts after April 30, 2002.
+- Creates the Alabama Funeral and Cemetery Preneed Consumer Protection Fund to protect consumers who purchased preneed contracts after April 30, 2002, with funds used for restitution and enforcement.

 - Subjects